-The spring 2019 course will be held March 8–May 10.
-The in-person classes will be held Friday and Saturday, March 8 and 9 in Seattle.
-Course participants will then have eight weeks of online instruction and interaction, finishing with a third in-person session on Friday, May 10.
+The winter 2020 course will be held Jan.
+31-Apr.
+17. The in-person classes will be held Friday and Saturday, Jan.
+31 and Feb.
+1 in Seattle.
+Course participants will then have eight weeks of online instruction and interaction, finishing with a third in-person session on Friday, Apr.
+17.

 The full curriculum for the WSMA Physician Leadership Course is detailed below.
 The course is limited to 30 participants.
 Individuals or group/system teams are encouraged to apply.
 The tuition for the course is: WSMA Member: $2,250; Non-member: $2,800.
 A 5 percent discount is offered for groups of five or more.